abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'debug_mode'
 		Description:
 			enable debug messages in some of the modules - this is a rather obsolete parameter that will soon be removed; several modules have their own debug mode parameters in modules.cfg

-	 Parameter:	'pix_mapper'
-		Description:
-			pixel mapper to use with one of the AMs that support it including SSIM and SPSS - this is one of the SSD-like or L2 AMs that define the similarity between two patches as the L2 norm of mapped versions of the two patches; by selecting one of them here, the same mapping can be combined with a non-L2 norm based AM; this is rather obsolete and has not been tested for a while so might possibly be buggy;

-		Possible Values:
-			scv, rscv, zncc

-	 Parameter:	'max_iters'
-		Description:
-			maximum no. of iterations for which the iterative LK type SMs are allowed to run on each frame;

-	 Parameter:	'epsilon'
-		Description:
-			minimum Euclidean distance between the object locations in consecutive iterations to be used as the termination criterion for iterative LK type SMs - the iterations are terminated if the distance becomes smaller than this;

-	 Parameter:	'grad_eps'
-		Description:
-			offset used for computing the numerical estimate of the first order image gradient (or the Jacobian); this is the distance(in x or y direction) between the pixel locations that are used in the method of central differences; a value of <1 will probably not work with nearest neighbour interpolation method as rounding off errors will cause the gradient to vanish;

 	 Parameter:	'enable_nt'
 		Description: